How to Clean an Electric Grill: The Complete Guide

 Why is vinegar effective?

-Vinegar’s acidity counteract hard grease and icky build-ups, which makes it a good cleaner.
+Vinegar’s acidity counteracts hard grease and icky build-ups, which makes it a good cleaner.

 How to use vinegar for cleaning electric grilling surfaces.